Families in our community are struggling.

 Due to the essential nature of food distribution, Something to Eat has been able to adjust its packing program to provide meals under the current COVID-19 CDC and food code guidelines.

-Those who have been quarantined together in one household – families, couples or individuals – can volunteer for a timeslot to package meals at Youthfront’s Argentine, KCK facility, which has been specifically set up for small group meal packing under the current state guidelines.
+A small group of 10 or less, preferably friends or family who are already spending time together, can volunteer for a timeslot to package meals at Youthfront’s Argentine facility, which has been specifically set up for small group meal-packing under the current state guidelines.
 A Youthfront staff member will maintain social distance to provide instruction, and the packing facility will be fully sanitized between volunteer sessions.
 The total number of volunteers in the space is capped at 20 for healthy and safety reasons.

 Help us meet this awesome Summer Challenge!
 Sign up now to pack meals with your family or small group.